corpus-tools/corpus-tools.github.io/annis/download.md

 For administrators, there are [instructions](http://korpling.github.io/ANNIS/{{site.data.annis.short-version}}/user-guide/installation/migrate-annis3.html) on how to migrate from ANNIS 3 to 4 in the User Guide.
 For the server version, this release completely changes the way users are authenticated, but it should be much easier to integrate Single-Sign-On systems like Shibboleth or other institutional accounts.
 See the user guide for [installation](http://korpling.github.io/ANNIS/{{site.data.annis.short-version}}/user-guide/installation/server.html) and [configuration](http://korpling.github.io/ANNIS/{{site.data.annis.short-version}}/user-guide//configuration/) instructions for the server (e.g. how to [add user accounts](http://korpling.github.io/ANNIS/{{site.data.annis.short-version}}/user-guide/configuration/user.html) or [run the graphANNIS backend on a different server](http://korpling.github.io/ANNIS/{{site.data.annis.short-version}}/user-guide/advanced/backend-frontend-separation.html)).

+### Whats new in version {{site.data.annis.version}}?

+---

+{% include annis-release-notes.md %}

+See the [change log](https://raw.githubusercontent.com/korpling/ANNIS/main/CHANGELOG.md) the changes of all previous versions.

+---

 ## Legacy version: ANNIS {{site.data.annis.legacy-version}}